 Key Takeaways

 Mercury, the swift messenger of the gods, is one of the most challenging planets to observe due to its proximity to the Sun.
 But for those who successfully spot it, Mercury offers rewarding views and the satisfaction of catching this elusive world.
-This comprehensive guide will help you find and observe Mercury throughout all of 2026.
+This guide covers every elongation in 2026 — what to expect, when to go out, and which ones are actually worth your time from the UK.

 ⭐ Key Takeaways